handracs2007/sites/blog/hotspotopenj9/index.md

 [<<go back](..)

 ### Comparing Hotspot and OpenJ9
 In this post, we are going to do a comparison between Hotspot and OpenJ9.
-For those of you who are already familiar with Java, the term Hotspot, which is the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine){:target=_blank} implementation developed by Oracle (before this was Sun Microsystem).
+For those of you who are already familiar with Java, you must already be familiar with the term Hotspot as well.
+Hotspot is the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine){:target=_blank} implementation developed by Oracle (before this was Sun Microsystem).
 However, OpenJ9 might be less known JVM implementation among the community, especially newcomers to the Java ecosystem.
+Nowadays, it gains more traction due to the cloud native movement.

 ---